NullNet-ai/nullnet-blog/blog/workspaces-grpc/index.md

 Here we focused on part of the `algebraic-server` implementation, but the `geometric-server` follows the same overall structure and principles.

-## Clients: the `algebraic-client` and `geometric-client`
+## Clients

-The **clients** are the final piece of the puzzle.<br>
+The **clients** are the final piece of the puzzle.<br/>
 They will use the gRPC interfaces exposed by the servers to perform remote procedure calls and consume the services.

 For our toy project, we'll create two clients: one for the `algebraic-server` and one for the `geometric-server` — we'll call them `algebraic-client` and `geometric-client`, respectively.

-As previously mentioned, the clients will use the same generated gRPC code from the servers.<br>
+As previously mentioned, the clients will use the same generated gRPC code from the servers.<br/>
 For this reason, clients don't need to directly include `tonic`-related dependencies in their `Cargo.toml` file, but only the library target from the server they're going to consume.

 To make things a little more interesting, each client won't just hardcode calls to the server endpoints, but will **receive inputs from a file that is continuously monitored for changes**.

-The `algebraic-client` will read its inputs from a file containing a list of exponentiation and factorization operations to perform and will call the server for each of them.<br>
+The `algebraic-client` will read its inputs from a file containing a list of exponentiation and factorization operations to perform and will call the server for each of them.<br/>
 Here is a sample input file to compute the mathematical operations `2^4` and `5!`:

 ```text